Dedicated to our santa’s little helpers!

 Wishing you all a very merry christmas from the puppy52 dolly household! :D

-Hope you enjoyed the simple tutorials for this year!
+Hope you enjoyed the tutorial!